 Prior to Nominet’s foundation, .uk domain name registrations were managed by a voluntary group called the Naming Committee which was founded after the first .uk domain name was used in 1985.

-The Naming Committee started to come under increased pressure as demand for domain name registrations grew in the early 1990s.
+The Naming Committee came under increased pressure as demand for domain name registrations grew in the early 1990s.
 This was particularly the case with the growth of commercial companies selling domain names to customers.

 It was agreed that Nominet would be established to replace it on 14 May 1996.
 There was discussion about what type of organisation Nominet should be.
 The options to set-up as a profit-making company or a charity were rejected, and Nominet was created as a private, not-for-profit membership company, limited by guarantee.